-The BSCES is proud to offer the Model Bridge Contest again this year, as it has for the past 23 years.
-This competition serves the important role of introducing students to the world of engineering.
-The contest provides positive role models for the students and allows students to visualize future opportunities.
+The Boston Society of Civil Engineers Section (BSCES) is proud to present the 24th annual Model Bridge Contest.
+This competition serves the important role of introducing students to the world of engineering and design.
+Through this contest, the BSCES hopes to provide positive role models for the students and allow students to visualize future opportunities in the STEM and engineering fields.